-The third period of the Catechumenal process, normally coinciding with Lent, followed by the Rite of Election, which seeks to introduce the Elect, and Candidates to a period of intense spiritual preparation, consisting more in interior reflection than in catechetical instruction.
+The third period of the Catechumenal process, normally coinciding with Lent, after the celebration of the Rite of Election, which seeks to introduce the Elect, and Candidates to a period of intense spiritual preparation, consisting more in interior reflection than in catechetical instruction.
 It is the final period of preparation before reception of the Sacraments of Initiation.